 The bank swallow (Riparia riparia) is a State-listed threatened species that establish burrows in beach bluffs in which to breed, nest, and rear young.
 An important nesting colony of bank swallows is present within the southern end of the project site and extending south into Fort Funston.
 The colony is referred to as the "Fort Funston colony" even though the full extent of the colony includes burrows within bluffs north of the Fort Funston boundary and within the project area.
 NPS biologists have been actively monitoring the swallows at Ocean Beach, as they have been using the bluff face above the rock revetment, as well as the bluffs to the south (add citation to NPS report).
 Bank swallows typically nest from April 1 to August 1, after which they migrate south for the winter.
-Based on NPS analysis of monitoring data from the past 21 years, the Fort Funston colony bank swallows have been present after July 15 in about half the years, have been present after August 1 in one third of the years with August 7 as the latest date observed in the breeding area, and were absent entirely from the project site and adjacent areas in 2020.
+Based on NPS analysis of monitoring data from the past 21 years, the Fort Funston colony bank swallows have been present after July 15 in about half the years, have been present after August 1 in one third of the years with August 7 as the latest date observed in the breeding area, and were absent entirely from the project site and adjacent areas in 2020.2

 The work window, project design, and nesting bird protocols for this project were selected in coordination with the NPS to avoid interference with nesting of the bank swallow.
 For instance, the sand would be placed to cover the existing revetment, and not extend to the top of this bluff where the nests may occur.
 Beach placement activity would take place between July 15 and September 30.
 Work would include initial site surveys and mobilization, approximately 20 days of sand placement/earthmoving, and demobilization.
 As part of its bank swallow monitoring program, the NPS would provide monitoring data regarding the presence and location of bank swallow nests within and adjacent to the site prior to and during construction (if needed).
-If active (burrow) nests are identified, no construction activities would commence within 250 feet of active nests.
-In addition, if bank swallow nests are active, night lighting with amber colored bulbs must be used and located beyond the 250-foot buffer from work areas.
-Any lighting must be fully shielded and directed downward in active work areas in order to avoid light escape into surrounding areas, including adjacent bank swallow habitat and ocean waters.
-Because most work would be conducted when there are no active nests within the project site and construction activities would not be conducted within 250 feet of an active nest, there would be no impacts to bank swallow.
+If active (burrow) nests are identified, no construction activities would commence within 2650 feet of active nests.
+The 650-foot buffer for the bank swallows is based on: